abaldawa/record-selector/README.md

     }>
 }
 ```
-If POST body is invalid or if there is an error in processing request then response will returned in below format:
+If POST body is invalid or if there is an error in processing request then response will be returned in below format:
 ```typescript
 interface Response {
     code: 400 | 500, // Http error code